shelfio/aws-lambda-tesseract/readme.md

 `4.x` works for Node 16.x runtime and compiled with **Tesseract 5.1.0**.
 It works with x86_64 CPUs for now only.

+`5.x` works for Node 18.x runtime and compiled with **Tesseract 5.3.3**.
+It works with arm64 CPUs.

 ## How does it work?

-This package contains an archive with [Tesseract 5.1](https://github.com/tesseract-ocr/tesseract) compiled for usage in AWS Lambda environment.
+This package contains an archive with [Tesseract 5.3.3](https://github.com/tesseract-ocr/tesseract) compiled for usage in AWS Lambda environment.

 When a Lambda starts, it unpacks an archive with a binary to the `/tmp` folder and makes sure it's done only once per Lambda cold start.